ingka-group/fastecho/CONTRIBUTING.md

 ## Report a bug or an issue
 Reporting bugs is one of the best ways to contribute.
 Before creating a bug report, please check that an issue reporting the same problem does not already exist.
 If there is such an issue, you may add your information as a comment.

-To report a new bug please open an issue that summarizes the bug and set the label to "bug".
+To report a new bug please open an issue that summarizes the bug.

 If you want to provide a fix along with your bug report, please send us a pull request as described in section [Contribute code](#contribute-code).

 ## Suggest a new feature or improvement
 To suggest a new feature please open an issue.
-Summarize the desired functionality, its use case and set the issue label to "feature".
+Summarize the desired functionality and its use case.

 ## Contribute code
 Check the list of open issues.
 Either assign an existing issue to yourself or create a new one that you would like work on.